godiagonal/wauv/README.md

 * raphael.js (simplified svg rendering)
 * chroma.js (easy handling of colors and color scales)

 If you want to add another library please let us know.
-You can also use data supplied from the SoundCloud API, such as track comments.

 ### Requirements
 The following requirements have to be met for your animation class to work correctly: